Ernest Van Dyck: Biography

 The Vienna State Opera soon engaged him, and he remained with the company for a decade, during which time he created the title-role in Massenet's Werther (16 February 1892).
-He also made guest appearances throughout Europe; among these, he featured in the world premiere of Wilhelm Kienzl's Der Evangelimann in London in 1897.
+He also made guest appearances throughout Europe; among these, he featured in the British premiere of Wilhelm Kienzl's Der Evangelimann in London in 1897.
 Van Dyck made his American debut on 29 November 1898, singing Tannhäuser at the Metropolitan Opera.
 He stayed in New York City until the 1901–02 season, singing not only Wagner roles but also parts in French operas.
 Having made his debut at Covent Garden in 1891, in 1907 he undertook a season of German opera there.
-In 1914 he appeared in the first Parisian performances of Parsifal.
-For the Musica journal, n° 13, October 1903 he wrote an article on 'Richard Wagner et l’interprétation'.
+In 1914 he appeared in the first performances in Paris of Parsifal.
+For the Musica journal, no. 13, October 1903, he wrote an article on "Richard Wagner et l'interprétation".

 Van Dyck sang in the first performance of Debussy's L'enfant prodigue in Paris on 27 July 1884.
 With Camille de Roddaz, Van Dyck provided the libretto for Massenet's ballet set in Courtrai ('Légende mimée et dansée en un acte') Le Carillon, for the Vienna State Opera in February 1892.

 He appeared regularly at the Theatre de la Monnaie in Brussels in 1894, where his repertoire included Wagner (Lohengrin, Tannhäuser, Tristan) and Massenet (Werther, Des Grieux).

 Van Dyck made a few acoustic records in the early 1900s (for Pathé, Fonotipia and Homophone) which show a voice prematurely past its prime after a dozen years of hard, declamatory use in heavy Wagnerian parts.
-He died in Berlaar in 1923.
+He died in Berlaar, Belgium, in 1923.

-He was awarded several civic honors: Chevalier de la Légion d'honneur, orders of Léopold de Belgique, François-Joseph d'Autriche, and Saint-Stanislas de Russie, the lion de Zaeringhen, of Baden, the star of Romania.
+He was awarded several civic honors: Chevalier de la Légion d'honneur, Order of Leopold, Order of Franz Joseph, the Order of Saint Stanislaus, the Order of the Zähringer Lion, the Star of Romania.

-The South-West Brabant Museum in Halle has a collection on his life and work.
+The South-West Brabant Museum in Halle, Belgium, has a collection on his life and work.